etriv/ricks-ep-finder/README.md

 # Rick's episodes finder
-A simple front-end interface that helps in finding Rick and Morty's episodes staring a specific character.
+A front-end interface that helps in finding Rick and Morty's episodes staring a specific character.

-Main technologies: React, Sass.
+Main technologies: React, Sass, Jest, React Testing Library.

 ## How to start the project
 Simply run: